-Dr. Peter D. Bradley currently serves as the Assistant Dean within the School of Social & Behavioral Sciences and has been with Northcentral University since 2010.
+Dr. Peter D. Bradley currently serves as the Associate Dean within the School of Social & Behavioral Sciences and has been with Northcentral University since 2010.

 Dr. Bradley joined Northcentral University in 2010 as the Director of Clinical Training in the COAMFTE accredited Marriage & Family Therapy Program.
 In 2013 he moved into the Office of the Provost as the University Ombudsman until 2017 when he became the Assistant Dean of Social & Behavioral Sciences.
 During his career Dr. Bradley has held the positions of Full-Professor and Director of Graduate Psychology at LeTourneau University, Associate Professor and Program Administrator of Marriage & Family Therapy at Northcentral University and Assistant Professor of Marriage & Family Therapy at Texas Woman’s University and Abilene Christian University.
 Dr. Bradley has also served as Teaching Faculty at the Mental Research Institute of Palo Alto CA. In addition to his work in academia Dr. Bradley has served as Director at several out-patient mental health clinics, non-profit centers and private practices and has been a practicing therapist for more than 25 years with experience in conflict resolution and mediation.